 When Your Wife or Husband Refuses Marriage Counseling…

-I'm glad you're still thinking about how to get your partner to come to couples therapy or marriage counseling with you, even if they say they won't go.
-Many times, the reason why people won't go to couples counseling is because they are feeling anxious about it.
-When you know how to alleviate their fears about marriage counseling, it really helps.
+I’m glad you’re still thinking about how to get your partner to come to couples therapy or marriage counseling with you, even if they say they won’t go.
+Many times, the reason why people won’t go to couples counseling is that they are feeling anxious about it.
+When you know how to talk to your partner about couples counseling in a way that helps alleviate their fears, it really helps.

-It's been my experience that often the initiating partner is blown away by how much their formerly “anti” partner winds up sharing in the first meeting.
-We're both bemused to see the person who had their arms crossed and a frowny-face at the start of the session hanging onto the door-knob eager to tell me “one last thing” before we have to end.
+It’s been my experience that often the initiating partner is blown away by how much their formerly “anti” partner winds up sharing in the first meeting.
+We’re both bemused to see the person who initially refused marriage counseling, had their arms crossed, and a frowny face at the start of the session hanging onto the door-knob, eager to tell me “one last thing” before we have to end.

 But the tricky part can be getting them into the office in the first place.

 First of all, please set aside any stereotypes you may be holding on to about this being a “man thing.”
-At least 50% of the people who call us for a free consultation are men, eager to get their wives in to marriage counseling with them.
+At least 50% of the people who call us for a first free consultation are men, eager to get their wives into marriage counseling with them.
 Women can be reluctant to go to marriage counseling too.

-THIS episode of the Love, Happiness and Success Podcast is all about understanding the common anxieties and misperceptions at work in people who are reluctant to try marriage counseling.
+THIS episode of the Love, Happiness and Success Podcast is all about understanding the common anxieties and misperceptions at work in people who are reluctant to try marriage counseling so that you can address them with empathy.
+Remember, helping your partner feel heard, respected, emotionally safe, and validated by you is always much more effective than telling them why they’re wrong.

 I'll be helping you understand your partner in a new way, so that you can speak to their concerns.
 I hope this advice helps you help YOUR partner take the first step forward with you, and start growing back together again.